abdo2121nasser/reservation_booker/README.md

        List your booked appointments -> Fetch from Firebase -> stroe in Hive -> always read from Hive.<br>
        Show some information about the specialist: its name , category , its rate.<br>
        Cancel Appointment with a tap.<br>
-       Reschedule Appointment with a tap -> navigate to specialist screen.<br>
+       User can't cancel appointment before its due with 1 hout.<br> Reschedule Appointment with a tap -> navigate to specialist screen.<br>

    3. Specialist Details Screen